tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-3/index.md

 A constructor doesn't necessarily have any arguments, hence the `many`, instead of `some`.

-Finally, we can use this to define the remaining definitions:
+Finally, we can use this to parse the remaining definitions:

 ```haskell
 definition :: Parser Definition